British banker Rurik Jutting found guilty of grisly double murder

 - Jutting admitted to killing the two women, both found dead in his apartment in 2014

-- His defense said he was not in his right mind when he committed the crimes
+Hong Kong (CNN)A British banker plumbed "the very depths of depravity" during his brutal murders of two Indonesian women, a Hong Kong judge said on Tuesday, describing him as the "archetypal sexual predator."

+"He described himself as evil and a monster and neither description is adequate to bring home the true horror of what he did to that woman," Judge Michael Stuart-Moore said during sentencing.

-Hong Kong (CNN)Former British banker Rurik Jutting has been found guilty of the 2014 murders of two young Indonesian women, in a gruesome case which shocked Hong Kong.
+Rurik Jutting, 31, was found guilty on Tuesday of the 2014 murders of two young Indonesian women, in a gruesome case which shocked Hong Kong.

-During two weeks of evidence, the court heard chilling iPhone recordings which Jutting, now 31, made while high on cocaine, before and after killing the two women in his upscale Wan Chai apartment.
+During two weeks of evidence, the court heard chilling iPhone recordings which Jutting, then 29, made while high on cocaine, before and after killing the two women in his upscale Wan Chai apartment.

+"(This is) one of the most horrifying murder cases to ever come before the courts in Hong Kong," Stuart-Moore said.

 Jutting had pleaded not guilty to the murder charges, claiming "diminished responsibility."
-His defense argued that his psychological issues affected his judgment at the time of the killings.
+He pleaded guilty to manslaughter, with his defense arguing that psychological issues affected his judgment at the time of the killings.

 The jury returned a unanimous verdict on both counts.
-He now faces a mandatory life sentence in jail.
+He will now serve concurrent mandatory life sentences in jail.

 While the verdict was read out, the accused sat still, looking silently ahead.